brandur/sorg/content/passages-drafts/003-koya.md

 Our journey started at the busy central station in Osaka, where we boarded a train and headed south.
-The dense cityscape began to thin out, then disappear, and a few more people would get off at every stop along the way.
+The dense cityscape began to thin out, then disappear, and a few more people got off at every stop along the way.
 We didn't notice exactly when it happened, but eventually the big city crowd that we'd started with was gone, and we found that we had the train largely to ourselves.